 Russian prices on basis Hamriyah anchorage, are assessed only for this cargo and are put at around $785/t in respect of SN150 and $795/t for SN500.
 It is assumed that there will be a large quantity of SN900 included in the cargo, which could be priced at around $845/t.
 It is also assumed that the cargo was pre-blended to order, with the SN900 grade ready to be loaded.

-Assuming a freight cost of around $200/t from Hamriyah to Apapa, and a margin for the trader involved, prices delivered into Nigeria could be around $995/t in respect of the SN150, $1,025/t for the SN500, and $1,080/t for the SN900, numbers which are line with Russian indications from Baltic.
+Assuming a freight cost of around $200/t from Hamriyah to Apapa, and a margin for the trader involved, prices delivered into Nigeria could be around $995/t for SN150, $1,025/t for SN500 and $1,080/t for SN900, numbers that are line with Russian indications from the Baltic.

 Netbacks for gas-to-liquids Group III+ base oils ex Ras Laffan in Qatar are maintained between $1,295/t-$1,325/t.
 Shell cargo economics and cost allocation are not disclosed, hence netbacks are on an indication only basis.
 All Shell chartered vessels are sailing around the Cape, hence extra costs will apply to these cargoes when arriving into Europe.